 Welcome to seanbaileyarchitecture.com.
-This platform showcases some of my personal work and interests throughout my architectural career.
-Having recently graduated from the MArch course at the Welsh School of Architecture in 2018 and more recently the Part III Professional Studies course in 2020, I am now working as an architect in London.
+This platform showcases some of my personal work; my interests and accolades throughout my life and career.
+Since graduating from the MArch course at the Welsh School of Architecture in 2018 and more recently the Part III Professional Studies course in 2020, I am now working as a qualified and RIBA chartered architect in London.
+I continue to pursue my voyage through the labyrinth of the architectural world looking for bigger and better challenges and truly enjoy pushing myself to explore new design frontiers.

 Concept Image for 2021 – Competition Piece